Bhbored/TaskFlow/README.md

 - **FL Chart**
 - **Intl**
 - **UUID**
+-
+### Architecture

+- **Clean Architecture**: The project follows a well-organized folder structure with a clear separation of concerns, promoting maintainability and scalability.
+- **Provider Pattern**: State management and dependency injection are effectively handled using the Provider package, ensuring a reactive and efficient UI.
+- **Model-View-Provider**: A clear separation between data models, UI components (views), and business logic (providers) enhances code readability and testability.
 ## ✨ Features

 - **Task Management**: Create, edit, and organize tasks with ease